 Web tracking involves collecting data on customer behavior on your website or app.
 And can include information on the pages they visit, how long they spend on each page, and what actions they take (such as filling out a form or making a purchase).

-Web tracking tools like Google Analytics allow businesses to track this information and gain insights into customer behavior.
+Web tracking tools like Google Analytics enable businesses to collect this data and gain insights into customer behavior.

 Source: Google Analytics